cran/eaf/README.md

  * `extdata/` : Examples of utilization of the above programs.
 These are discussed in the corresponding [book chapter](#LopPaqStu09emaa) [1].

 In addition, the source code contains the following under `src/`:
- * `src/eaf` : This C program computes the empirical attainment function in 2 dimensions.
+ * `src/eaf` : This C program computes the empirical attainment function in 2
+   or 3 dimensions.
 It is NOT required by the other programs, but it is provided as a useful command-line utility.
 This version is based on the original code written by Carlos M. Fonseca available at http://www.tik.ee.ethz.ch/pisa/.
-Another version of the code that handles three dimensions is available at [Prof. Fonseca's website](https://eden.dei.uc.pt/~cmfonsec/software.html).
+A more recent version is available at [Prof. Fonseca's website](https://eden.dei.uc.pt/~cmfonsec/software.html).
  * `src/mo-tools` : Several tools for working with multi-objective data.

 For more information, consult the `README` files at each subdirectory.